 You’ll start erasing that negative scripting faster when your actions change, and there’s no better way to go about it than to make your goals part of the process.

-Create your own Affirmations
+Create Your Own Affirmations

 These will be a visual cue to remind you often of who you are, and what you are working towards.

-There’s several ways you can create great affirmations:
+There are several ways you can create great affirmations: